google/WebFundamentals/src/content/en/fundamentals/accessibility/00-intro/intro-two.md

 ---
-layout: shared/narrow
+layout: shared/narrow-pages-list
-title: "Accessibility Codelab"
+title: "What Is Accessibility?"
 description: "Accessibility Codelab"
 published_on: 2016-03-01
 updated_on: 2016-03-01